 Work out at home

 If the idea of exercising outside isn’t so appealing in the rain, this doesn’t mean that you have to skip your workout altogether.
-There are plenty of ways to get your blood pumping from the comfort of your own home.
+There are plenty of ways to get your blood pumping from the comfort of your home.

 For those who love to dance, why not try an online class?
 There’s a huge range of styles to choose from, including ballet, African dance, and walking dance workouts.
-You can find out more in our article; 11 online dance classes for beginners.
+You can find out more in our article: 11 online dance classes for beginners.

 There are also plenty of other exercises you can do at home; such as Pilates, yoga, Tai Chi, or lifting weights – which you can find out more about in our article on the importance of building strength and balance in your 50s and 60s.
 You might also like to join an online fitness class over on Rest Less Events.

-Alternatively, to find out how to get creative with your workouts and incorporate exercise into your daily chores, why not read our article; 5 steps to staying fit from home?
+Alternatively, to find out how to get creative with your workouts and incorporate exercise into your daily chores, why not read our article: 5 steps to staying fit from home?

 13. Plan a trip